 The College offers academic guidance actions that together cover the entire span of studies and efficiently support studies and learning.
 With this guidance, students are able to complete their studies by following an appropriate study plan that they have prepared themselves and to graduate within the desired time (Appendix ZCS10).
-The final project instructions are presented in Appendix ZCS05.
-The roles and duties of study guidance personnel and units are listed in (Appendix ZCS10).
 The final project instructions are presented in Appendix ZCS05 The roles and duties of study guidance personnel and units are listed in Table 3.3 below.